Zuplyx/subtitle-creator/README.md

 options:
   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
                         Path to the output video file.
 If not specified the video will be saved as '<input_file>_subtitles.mp4'.
+  --temp TEMP           Path to the temporary directory where the intermediate files will be saved.
+If not specified
+                        the working directory will be used.
   --overwrite           Overwrite the original video file.
+  --burn                Burn the subtitles in the video instead of adding them as selectable.
+  --keep                Keep temporary files instead of deleting them after processing.
 ````